aroberts1228/ebdbackup/content/blog/interview-life-church-texas.md

 **(End Bad Design) Let's jump right into it with the first question.
 What prompted the name change and rebrand for your church?**

 **(Joshua McElhaney)** We never really had a “brand”.
 We were First United Pentecostal Church, and we shortened it to First Church.
 It felt cold and had no connection with our people.
 Our color scheme was ALL over the place.
-Each subministry had their own name and color scheme, etc…
+Each sub-ministry had their own name and color scheme, etc…

-I decided that we needed to rebrand (or just brand) our church so that we would have a clear and distinct message in our community and so that each subministry would be a reflection of the ministry of the church.
+I decided that we needed to rebrand (or just brand) our church so that we would have a clear and distinct message in our community and so that each sub-ministry would be a reflection of the ministry of the church.

 **(EBD) How did you come up with the name and logo?**

 **JM** I formed a committee.
 Myself (Pastor) along with our Student Pastor, Assistant Student Pastor, Hyphen Director, Spanish Ministries Director and our Outreach Director.
-I felt like a committee would not only allow us to be more creative, but also enable us to let the church felt like they had a voice as well.
+I felt like a committee would not only allow us to be more creative but also enable us to let the church felt like they had a voice as well.

 We began brainstorming.
-Eventually we decided that Life Church represented what we wanted to portray to our community.
-Before we even had a logo, we knew that our mission would be to bring life to Tyler, and that we would be examples in our community of Jesus’ promise in John 10:10, believers with abundant life!
+Eventually, we decided that Life Church represented what we wanted to portray to our community.
+Before we even had a logo, we knew that our mission would be to bring life to Tyler and that we would be examples in our community of Jesus’ promise in John 10:10, believers with abundant life!

 So when talking about our potential logo we threw out several ideas.
 We scoured google and looked up other churches.
 One meeting, we thought about Moses’ encounter with God in the burning bush.
 My student pastor said, “what if we had a logo with a leaf in a flame?”
 The vision was born!